 - Fatigue – Battling an anxiety disorder can drain an individual’s energy.
 A common side effect of anxiety is fatigue.
 Going through a normal day can leave people exhausted and depleted.

 - Difficulty Focusing – When the negative thoughts of anxiety overtake an individual’s mind, they can have difficulty focusing and accomplishing even simple tasks.
-Anxiety can capture people’s mind, distracting and discouraging them.
+Anxiety can capture people’s minds, distracting and discouraging them.

 - Indecisiveness – When focusing is a challenge, it follows that decision making is too.
 People with anxiety often feel stuck in everyday decisions.
 Normal thinking processes like prioritizing needs, resolving differences, or coming to a firm conclusion can feel impossible to someone with anxiety.

 As you read through the different types of anxiety, did you recognize anything?
-As you read through the toll that anxiety takes, did anything sound familiar?
+As you read through the harmful symptoms and effects of anxiety, did anything sound familiar?
 If it did, know that you are not alone.
-There are treatment options for anxiety, and Thriveworks Newton has helped many people who have anxiety.
+There is treatment available for anxiety, including anxiety therapy.
+“Therapy can help you learn ways to set yourself up for success in managing your anxiety,” says Caira.
+“We teach coping skills to manage the physiological effects of anxiety and will help you learn strategies to manage the negative thought patterns that may be interfering with your quality of life.”
+Thriveworks has helped many people who have anxiety, and they can help you too!

-When you contact our office, know that you may be meeting with your therapist the following day.
-A real person will answer the phone—not a voicemail, not an automated response, and that person will help you make an appointment.
-Many new clients have their first appointment within 24 hours of their call.
-We also accept many forms of insurance, and we offer evening and weekend sessions.
+When you contact our office, know that you could be meeting with your therapist the following day!
+As long as that works for you, of course.
+A real person will answer the phone—not a voicemail, not an automated response, and that person will help you set up an appointment that best aligns with your schedule.
+You can rest assured that we offer evening and weekend sessions, as we know that the normal weekday, daytime appointments aren’t always realistic!
+Additionally, we accept many forms of insurance.

-Do you need an ally as you fight anxiety?
-Call Thriveworks Newton.
-We are ready to get started.
+Do you need an ally in your fight against anxiety?
+Call Thriveworks in Newton at (617) 992-2827.
+We have skilled, experienced, caring counselors and psychologists ready to get started.